AliRN9/optimal_path/README.md

 rows, cols are the size of the img.png in pixels

-xa, xb are coordinates of the starting and final point
+xa, xb are coordinates of the starting and the final point

-img_out.png is the image with path visualized in red
+img_out.png is the image with a path visualized in red